edbirmingham/network/README.md

 ## Contributing to Network

 ## Super Easy Setup
+This setup uses Cloud9 for your development environment.
+Cloud9 provides an online development environment and server for you to use.
+All you need is a browser and good internet connection.
+Everything else is available on Cloud9's site.
 * Create a Github account
 * Fork [Network](https://github.com/edbirmingham/network)
   * Scroll to the top of this page and click "fork" in the top right corner.
 * Setup Cloud9
   * Signup for [Cloud9 IDE](http://c9.io) with your Github Account
   * Goto the Repositories link in Cloud9 IDE
-  * Select "Clone to edit" on your fork of Network
+  * Select "Clone to edit" on *your* fork of Network.
-  * Name your workspace
+    * Note, you will see two options for Network.
+One is "edbirmingham/network", which you do not want to select.
+The other is "*your name*/network" which is the correct repository to select.
-  * Choose the Node.js template
+  * Cloud9 will soon display the development environment.
-  * Create your workspace
-  * In the bash tab, install Node.js modules by entering the following command:
+  * In the bash tab (bottom of the screen), install Node.js modules by entering the following command:
   ```
   npm install
   ```